ggonnella/fastsubtrees/ntmirror/README.md

 (installable using ``pip -r requirements.txt``).

 A relational database management system (RDBMS) is required.
-NtMirror has been developed and tested using MariaDB as RDBMS, thus only this database is supported (although the software can be adapted to other RDBMS).
+NtMirror has been developed and tested using MariaDB as RDBMS.
+However, it can be probably used with any RDBMS supported by SqlAlchemy.

-In particular, the database data loading is performed using the mysql library (and not using SqlAlchemy, since the raw loading is faster).
+Optionally, on MariaDB, the database data loading is performed using the ``mysql`` library and not using SqlAlchemy, since the loading is faster.

 ## Usage manual